Free and privacy-friendly web services

 Overview

 Element provides a web interface for Matrix, an open, decentralized and federated communication protocol.
-The service lets you exchange direct messages, join rooms, organize discussion spaces and use a messaging environment less dependent on centralized platforms.
+The service lets you exchange direct messages, join rooms, organize discussion spaces and keep control over a messaging environment that is less dependent on centralized platforms.

 Quick facts